VirajDeshwal/YOLOv5/README.md

 **IN THIS REPOSITORY I HAVE MAINLY FOCUSED ON YOLOv5-XLarge.
 Feel Free to experiment by chanding the config file.**

+**Usage**
+- Install the dependencies
+pip install -r requirement.txt

+- Generate the Yolov5-xlarge model, convert the model in ONNX and export the model using torchscript python main_file.py

 **REFRENCES**`
 - The Main credit goes to the originial author of Yolov5 [Glenn Jocher](https://github.com/ultralytics)